dajack05/js-rpg-series/Steps.md

   - Tie it into a switch
   - Doors could be activatable OR triggered only
   - Limit triggers to ONLY detecting dynamic colliders
+  - Collision should ONLY happen if the collider is active